Cart

 This easy 2-part practice merges self-massage and dynamic stretching, enhancing the efficiency of trapezius knot release.

-Release Tight Traps with The Wedge
+Release Tight Traps with the Wedge

 Beyond the Traps: